-- Tell MD that you use an EMR and which offering it is - Ask him if he will be pre-selecting charts the week before so that you can have names ready for him/her - Arrange someone from your staff (or yourself) to be available for a quick tutorial (10 minutes) on how to maneuver through your EMR to the essential components (CPP, notes, labs, DI) - Arrange for a room to be available for the MD to use with access to the EMR - If certain components are not on the EMR, let him/her know before starting (i.e. labs from hospitals, etc.)
+- Tell MD that you use an EMR and which offering it is - Ask him if he will be pre-selecting charts the week before so that you can have names ready - Arrange for someone from your staff (or yourself) to be available for a quick tutorial (10 minutes) on how to maneuver through your EMR to the essential components (CPP, notes, labs, DI) - Arrange for a room with EMR access to be available for MD to use - If certain components are not on the EMR, let MD know before starting (i.e. labs from hospitals, etc.)